Kids Total Care

 Vitamin B12 Supports DNA Synthesis & Brain Health

-Our ConCordix technology allows for high payloads, particularly oil-soluble nutrients.
-For example, one ConCordix Smart Chew can hold up to 750mg of marine oil.
-One can only imagine a sea of possibilities with ConCordix.
+Our Concordix technology allows for high payloads, particularly oil-soluble nutrients.
+For example, one ConCordix Supplement can hold up to 750mg of marine oil.
+One can only imagine a sea of possibilities with Concordix.

 Enhanced absorption

 Our patented dosage system packages lipid nutrients in billions of microscopic oil droplets that are stabilized in an emulsion.
 This technology increases lipid nutrient absorption by 44%.
-Our unique design is specific to ConCordix Smart Chews which allows the option of combining both lipid with water-soluble nutrients in one convenient dose.
+Our unique design is specific to Concordix Supplements which allows the option of combining both lipid with water-soluble nutrients in one convenient dose.

 Nutrient absorption